By Peter Yeo

 In my own experience, having traveled to six UN peace operations, I have seen them save lives in South Sudan, maintain peace in parts of Mali, and bring stability to West Africa.
 The UN and UN peacekeeping works.

 Of course, as noted, the UN does not stop all armed conflict and some missions do “drag on” – no different than the protracted struggles for the U.S. in Iraq and Afghanistan.
-Like the ongoing security challenges in those countries, UN peacekeeping operates in some of the most dangerous and complex environments in the world, places where’s not often an easy path to peace.
+Like the ongoing security challenges in those countries, UN peacekeeping operates in some of the most dangerous and complex environments in the world, places where there is not often an easy path to peace.
 But the notion that all peacekeeping missions overstay their welcome is just wrong.
 Peacekeeping missions do complete their mandates and close.
 For example, over the past twenty years, the once war-stricken region of West Africa comprised of Sierra Leone, Cote D’Ivoire, and Liberia heavily relied on blue helmets to bring back peace, rule of law, and stability to their respective countries.
 Today, the region has been transformed, thanks in large part to the UN’s presence.
 In fact, in March of 2018, UNMIL became the last of the three UN Peacekeeping missions in the region to complete its mandate and leave its host country in a safer, more stable place than they found it.

 As we look ahead to the coming months, the UN is helping stabilize communities in Iraq that have been liberated from control by ISIS, combatting al-Qaeda affiliates in Mali, and sheltering hundreds of thousands of civilians in South Sudan from the threat of escalating violence.